Matrix Semi-inversion and Complex Number Semi-Reciprocation

 Copyright © 2019 by Donald R. Burleson.
 All rights reserved.

-In earlier articles I have defined and described what may be called the (principal) semi-inversion operator for diagonalizable nonsingular matrices A, such that
+In earlier articles I have defined and described what may be called the (principal) semi-inversion operator

 , where the principal value of